 Archaeological excavation is invasive and destructive.
-In this case the extent of the proposed excavation is restricted to the previously disturbed excavation trench.
-Sections and sondages will cause damage to undisturbed nationally important archaeological remains.
-This will result in archaeological sterilisation of these features and is essentially contrary to the primary purpose of scheduling: preservation in situ.
-This limited and localised damage will be outweighed by improving our understanding of the monument.
+In this case the extent of the proposed works will result in archaeological sterilisation of nationally important archaeological remains and is essentially contrary to the primary purpose of scheduling: preservation in situ.

 The ground disturbance will cause a negative impact to the appearance of the monument.
 This impact will be temporary and cease when the area is reinstated.